fai9al7dad/external-jsx/README.md

 # React external JSX

-this project is inspired by an angular external template, where allows you to separate your component logic from your markup
+this project is inspired by angular external templates, which allows you to separate your component's logic from your markup

 this is how you would do it in angular